johanjanssen/JavaUpgrades/README.md

 Internals of the JDK can no longer be used by default.
 This mainly impacts tooling which uses low level features of the JDK.

 #### Example errors
+*Example code can be found under java16/lombok_broken*

 ```bash
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project broken: Fatal error compiling: java.lang.IllegalAccessError: class lombok.javac.apt.LombokProcessor (in unnamed module @0x21bd20ee) cannot access class com.sun.tools.javac.processing.JavacProcessingEnvironment (in module jdk.compiler) because module jdk.compiler does not export com.sun.tools.javac.processing to unnamed module @0x21bd20ee -> [Help 1]
 ```

 #### Solution
+*Example code can be found under java16/lombok_fixed*

 Preferably use a new version of the dependency which causes the issue.
 For instance Lombok 1.18.20 includes support for Java 16:
 ```xml
 <dependency>